Frequently Asked Questions

 Yes, COLM is an archival venue.
 You may submit to non-archival venues in addition to COLM, but not to archival venues.

-The conference will be single-track with invited speakers and oral presentations, mixed with poster sessions.
+The conference will be single-track with invited speakers, oral presentations, and poster sessions.
+COLM 2025 will also include one day for workshops.

 Other